Living-with-machines/zooniverse-analysis-workshop/README.md

 Drag and drop your files in the `sample_data` folder.

 Now you are ready to start processing your data.
-To do so let's move to the notebook.
+To do so let’s move to the notebook.